dcollinsn/batwing-tech/content/fab-comp.md

     listed on the initial judge solicitation.
 As the quantity is undocumented, and judges could not take this into account when deciding whether to apply, the are not currently included here.
+[^nzboxes]: Judges from outside New Zealand receive an additional 4 boxes for
+    the weekend.